timholy/SnoopCompile.jl/docs/src/tutorial.md

 Certain concepts and types will appear repeatedly, so it's worth spending a little time to familiarize yourself at the outset.
+You can find a more expansive version of this page in [this blog post](https://julialang.org/blog/2021/01/precompile_tutorial/).

 ## MethodInstances, type-inference, and backedges